-Deltex Medical's TrueVue System incorporates three best-inclass technologies.
-The TrueVue Doppler uses a single-use disposable ultrasound probe which is placed into a sedated or anaesthetised patient's oesophagus via their nose or mouth.
-TrueVue Doppler provides a clinician with beat-to-beat realtime information on the patient's circulating blood volume and heart function.
-This information is critical to enable the clinician to optimise both fluid and drug delivery to a patient.
+Deltex Medical's TrueVue System incorporates three bestin-class technologies.
+The TrueVue Doppler uses a singleuse disposable ultrasound probe which is placed into a sedated or anaesthetised patient's oesophagus via their nose or mouth.
+TrueVue Doppler provides a clinician with beat-to-beat real-time information on the patient's circulating blood volume and heart function.
+This information is critical to enable the clinician to optimise both fluid and drug delivery to a patient and is used primarily in elective surgery; but also in ventilated ICU patients, including those with CV-19.
 The second technology, TrueVue Impedance, uses impedance cardiography to enable non-invasive continuous monitoring of awake patients.
 Finally, the TrueVue PressureWave uses the most stable and extensively researched pulse pressure wave algorithm currently available to derive haemodynamic parameters, calibrated from the Doppler.

 Our products are manufactured at the Group's headquarters in Chichester, West Sussex guided by a quality assurance system which allows our devices to be sold in regulated markets all over the world.
-Our research & development group, which is focussed on improving the performance of our current products and developing the next generation of the TrueVue system, is also based in our Chichester facility.
+Our research & development group, which is focussed on improving the performance of our current products as well as developing the next generation of the TrueVue System, due for launch in Q4 2021, is also based in our Chichester facility.